 *Do insurers have COVID-19 covered? *

-From a life insurance perspective, if you already have a life insurance policy, you’re likely covered for COVID-19.
-Policies being issued right *now* may cover COVID-19, but as the ramifications of this pandemic evolve daily, that’s changing.
+From a life insurance perspective, if you already have a life insurance policy, you will get coverage under COVID-19.
+New policies *now* may cover COVID-19, but as the ramifications of this pandemic evolve daily, that’s changing.
 Insurers are introducing stricter guidelines and questions in the application process to address those who may already have COVID-19.

 *What are the implications of COVID-19 for the insurance industry?
 And what longer-term trends might the outbreak serve to usher in for the future.*

 Consumers want financial protection and a sense of security now more than ever.
-From the insurtech perspective, COVID-19 is causing an influx in consumer demand for life insurance coverage.
+From the insurtech perspective, COVID-19 impact on insurance industry is causing an influx in consumer demand for life insurance coverage.
 People are suddenly more aware of needing to get finances in place if the unexpected happens.
-They want to get covered quickly, and they don’t want to leave their homes to do it.
-This means insurance providers are pressured right now to not just react quickly, but also scale excellent CX.
+They want coverage quickly, and they don’t want to leave their homes to do it.
+This means insurance providers are under pressure right now to not just react quickly, but also scale excellent CX.

 To meet this demand, insurers will need to replace traditional methods with more nimble processes.
-We’re seeing both insurtech startups and traditional vendors who provide tools for underwriting trying to make the business case for their tool to be more widely adopted as a replacement for traditional testing etc.
+We’re seeing both insurtech startups and traditional vendors who provide tools for underwriting trying to make the business case for their tool to adaptive as a replacement for traditional testing etc.

 For example, can an older lab test be located and transmitted to the insurer for review instead of relying on a fresh test?”
 Insurers need to watch trends in the virus closely and adjust models as necessary.
 Look for early indicators in customer behavior and be ready to react.
 Those who are forward-thinking and creatively servicing customers while maintaining enough risk controls will come through in good shape.

 Technology is how we’ll achieve the necessary scale to meet this demand while maintaining excellent customer experiences.
-Insurtechs like Ethos are built to be mobile-ready and leverage predictive analytics to underwrite more quickly.
+Insurtechs like Ethos are mobile-ready and leverage predictive analytics to underwrite more quickly.
 This means we can get consumers coverage in 5-10 minutes – via their phone.

 At Ethos alone, we’ve seen a 2x increase in applications in the past few weeks.
 It’s our underlying technology that allows us to adjust to this influx without seeing negative impacts on the services, support, and experiences we give consumers.

-On top of all this, life insurance stocks have fallen further than the overall market in the past week, but not because the coronavirus is expected to kill a large number of people with policies.
+On top of all this, life insurance stocks are in downfall further than the overall market in the past week, but not because the coronavirus is killing a large number of people with policies.
 Rather, it’s because of large investment portfolios.
 The regulatory environment and conservative nature of life insurance mean insurers have heavy exposure to bonds.

 As yields drop on things like Treasury Notes, it puts pressure on profitability.
 Insurers are also concerned about the persistence of business.
 Not only new business as noted above, but in-force business.
-Will people continue paying the premiums, or will those funds be needed for other near-term needs?
+Will people continue paying the premiums, or use those funds for other near-term needs?
 In 2008 and 2009, we saw a temporary dip in persistency.

 Insurers are yet to see other or more severe consequences of the outbreak for their business.
 However, as much as they have gone through so far, they have an idea of what they need to do in the future to deal with such epidemics.
 But there’s one more thing that they have to deal with in the current situation – shortage of workforce.
-Due to this, many insurance companies are heading toward insurance outsourcing companies to get the support needed to run their business smoothly.
+Due to this, many insurance companies are heading toward insurance outsourcing companies to get the support.

-However, many industry leaders have been taking help from insurance process outsourcing firms for many years and have been able to manage their workload, staff uncertainties, and capital fluctuations efficiently.
+However, many industry leaders have been taking help from insurance business process outsourcing firms.
+It helps them to manage their workload, staff uncertainties, and capital fluctuations efficiently.

 We all know the world is going through a tough time, but the key to get through this is collaborations.
 Staff problems are occurring everywhere, regardless of the business type.
-As more and more people are getting admitted or dying in hospitals, claims management of processing work is increasing unstoppably.
+As more and more people are admitting or dying in hospitals, claims management of processing work is increasing unstoppably.

-If your insurance company is also having loads of work and running short on staff, you can take help from Insurance Support World.
+If your insurance company is also having loads of work and running short on staff, call Insurance Support World.
 We are an insurance outsourcing company offering competent and quality services to insurance companies around the world.
-With having qualified, trained, and experienced insurance experts, we can fulfill your need for support at affordable costs, even amid the COVID-19 crisis.
+With qualified, trained, and experienced insurance experts, we can fulfill your need at affordable costs.
+We ensure that you survive the adverse impact of COVID-19 on the insurance industry.